 Import Data In SPSS

-Assuming you downloaded the Excel data set above, open SPSS Statistics and in the top menu navigate to File → Import Data → Excel.
+Assuming you downloaded the Excel data set above, open SPSS Statistics, and in the top menu, navigate to File → Import Data → Excel.

-Now, let’s find how to calculate a linear regression in SPSS.
+Now, let’s find out how to calculate a linear regression in SPSS.
 On the SPSS top menu navigate to Analyze → Regression → Linear.

 Next, we have to instruct SPSS which is our dependent and dependent variable in the data set.